AI-SOL-SOLUTIONS/Immu3d/readme.md

-# Immu3d
+# Innu

-**Immu3d** is an advanced AI model designed to generate high-quality 3D objects based on textual descriptions.
+**Innu** is an advanced AI model designed to generate high-quality 3D objects based on textual descriptions.
 This cutting-edge technology enables creators to produce complex 3D models quickly and efficiently, making it an ideal tool for game designers, architects, and digital artists.

 ---